-- to the ACT Government’s work in adapting our city to a changing climate and protecting and managing our natural environment, including our national significant woodland communities
+- to the ACT Government’s work in adapting our city to a changing climate and protecting and managing our natural environment, including our nationally significant woodland and alpine bog communities

-- for helping households, businesses and the wider community to respond to more severe storms and longer heatwaves
+- for better informing households, businesses and the wider community about how they can respond to the ACT’s changing climate

-- for planners and designers who work with our buildings and infrastructure to make sure they’re climate resilient.
+- for planners and designers who are working to make our buildings and infrastructure more climate resilient.